pendergrassglenn/pendergrassglenn/README.md

 GenAI Dynamics is expanding development of advanced AI and cybersecurity platforms for enterprise and high-impact applications.

 Strategic partnerships, aligned opportunities, and serious technical collaborations are always welcome.

+## GenAI Dynamics

+GenAI Dynamics is an advanced technology initiative focused on developing sovereign AI, autonomous intelligence platforms, and next-generation cybersecurity systems.

+Our development philosophy prioritizes real-world deployment, resilience, and modular architecture capable of scaling across enterprise and high-security environments.

+Current development areas include:
+- Autonomous AI orchestration
+- Intelligence & OSINT systems
+- Defensive cyber platforms
+- Decision-support AI
+- Advanced automation and analytics

+The long-term objective is to build deployable AI and cyber capabilities that operate reliably in demanding operational environments.

+For aligned opportunities, collaboration, or strategic discussions, engagement is welcomed.